Introduction to Derry, New Hampshire

 Things To Do In Derry

 The Robert Frost Homestead is the former home of poet Robert Frost and is a National Historic Landmark.
 The Derry Historical Society and Museum showcases a rare collection of memorabilia and artifacts, which provide knowledge about the city’s social and cultural history.
-Outdoor recreational attractions include the Ballard State Forest and the Rockimgham Recreational Trail, which offer opportunities for a number of recreational activities.
+Outdoor recreational attractions include the Ballard State Forest and the Rockingham Recreational Trail, which offer opportunities for a number of recreational activities.